Platonism

-Platonism is the philosophy of Plato and philosophical systems closely derived from it, though contemporary platonists do not necessarily accept all doctrines of Plato.
-Platonism had a profound effect on Western thought.
-In its most basic fundamentals, platonism affirms the existence of abstract objects, which are asserted to exist in a third realm distinct from both the sensible external world and from the internal world of consciousness, and is the opposite of nominalism.
+Platonism is the philosophy of Plato and philosophical systems closely derived from it, though later and contemporary Platonists do not necessarily accept all of Plato's own doctrines.
+Platonism has had a profound effect on Western thought.
+At the most fundamental level, Platonism affirms the existence of abstract objects, which are asserted to exist in a third realm distinct from both the sensible external world and from the internal world of consciousness, and is the opposite of nominalism.
 This can apply to properties, types, propositions, meanings, numbers, sets, truth values, and so on (see abstract object theory).
-Philosophers who affirm the existence of abstract objects are sometimes called platonists; those who deny their existence are sometimes called nominalists.
-The terms "platonism" and "nominalism" also have established senses in the history of philosophy.
+Philosophers who affirm the existence of abstract objects are sometimes called Platonists; those who deny their existence are sometimes called nominalists.
+The terms "Platonism" and "nominalism" also have established senses in the history of philosophy.
 They denote positions that have little to do with the modern notion of an abstract object.

 In a narrower sense, the term might indicate the doctrine of Platonic realism, a form of mysticism.
-The central concept of Platonism, a distinction essential to the Theory of Forms, is the distinction between the reality which is perceptible but unintelligible, associated with the flux of Heraclitus and studied by the likes of science, and the reality which is imperceptible but intelligible, associated with the unchanging being of Parmenides and studied by the likes of mathematics.
+The central concept of Platonism, a distinction essential to the Theory of Forms, is the distinction between the reality which is perceptible but unintelligible, associated with the flux of Heraclitus and studied by the likes of physical science, and the reality which is imperceptible but intelligible, associated with the unchanging being of Parmenides and studied by the likes of mathematics.
 Geometry was the main motivation of Plato, and this also shows the influence of Pythagoras.
 The Forms are typically described in dialogues such as the Phaedo, Symposium and Republic as perfect archetypes of which objects in the everyday world are imperfect copies.
 Aristotle's Third Man Argument is its most famous criticism in antiquity.